-- 19.4.5 A minimum of 10.0% (m/m) of the fuel must comprise oxygenates derived from biological sources.
-The percentage that each component is considered to originate from a biological source is calculated from the relative proportion of the molecular weight contributed by the biological starting material. - 19.4.6 Manganese based additives are not permitted.
+- 19.4.5 A minimum of 5.75% (m/m) of the fuel must comprise oxygenates derived from biological sources.
+The percentage that each component is considered to originate from a biological source is calculated from the relative proportion of the molecular weight contributed by the biological starting material. - 19.4.6 Synthetic hydrocarbons or mixtures of synthetic hydrocarbons, which have been produced from biomass, will be considered for future inclusion into Formula One fuel, provided that a suitable analytical procedure is available to verify their biological origin. - 19.4.7 Manganese based additives are not permitted.